 Recruiting: We should draw research and technical personnel from both a national and international talent pool.
 Recruitment should address historic and ongoing patterns of underrepresentation in particle physics by engaging broadly in educational efforts and dissemination of scientific findings to the public.
 Pathways to cutting-edge research at the frontiers of our field should be expanded to reach a broader cross section of students.
-Strategic academic partnerships connecting different types of academic and research institutions are important to this effort, and continued support is recommended (Recommendation 5b).
-There should be a concerted effort to include institutions which reach historically underrepresented groups such as minority-serving and rural institutions.
+Strategic academic partnerships connecting different types of academic and research institutions play an important role and continued support is recommended (Recommendation 5b).
+There should be a concerted effort on including institutions which reach historically underrepresented groups such as minority-serving and rural institutions.

-Training: Given the technologically advanced skill sets needed to ensure a robust future for particle physics, we must have strong programs that pass knowledge from experienced experts to new participants in the field.
+Training: Given the technologically advanced skill sets needed to ensure a robust future for particle physics, we must have strong programs that pass knowledge from experts to new participants in the field.
 Imparting knowledge to the next generation is crucial to keeping our field at the forefront of AI/ML, quantum sensors, accelerators, and a host of other technologies needed for current and future research.
-Programs like the US Particle Accelerator School and the Theoretical Advanced Study Institute in Elementary Particle Physics (TASI) are essential ingredients in equipping the next generation with key skills and require sustained support (Recommendation 5b).
+Programs like the US Particle Physics Accelerator School and the Theoretical Advanced Study Institute in Elementary Particle Physics (TASI) are essential ingredients in equipping the next generation with key skills and require sustained support (Recommendation 5b).

 Retaining: People are our most precious resource.
-Scientific advances rely on the coordinated efforts of experimental and theoretical physicists, technicians, engineers, and administrative support staff.
+Scientific advances rely upon the coordinated efforts of experimental and theoretical physicists, technicians, engineers, and administrative support staff.
 An infrastructure that facilitates individual participation in these efforts will allow us to meet the community's ethical standards, ensure good stewardship of human resources, and help retain talent.
 This infrastructure must ensure accessibility, including living wages and sufficient support for those with family and caregiver responsibilities (Recommendation 5b).
 Studies of the work climate of the field, informed by experts in sociology and organizational psychology, can allow us to identify barriers to participation and gauge our progress (Recommendation 5c).

 In addition to creating an environment conducive to good science, we must maintain a critical mass of technical expertise.
 Researchers applying for funding should be required to have mentoring plans in place for all group members, with an emphasis on early career researchers and those without permanent positions.
-Strategic support for research scientists, engineers, and other technical experts at universities and national labs also plays a key role by providing alternative pathways to retain key expertise (Recommendation 5d).
+Strategic support for research scientists, engineers, and other technical experts at universities as well as national labs also plays a key role by providing alternative pathways to retain key expertise (Recommendation 5d).

-Requirements from funding agencies via proposal guidelines, project evaluations, and reviews of operating experiments, are critical to ensuring that the particle physics community will successfully recruit, train, and retain a technologically advanced workforce with the diverse talents to meet our scientific needs.
+Requirements from funding agencies via proposal guidelines, project evaluations, and reviews of operating experiments, play a critical role in ensuring that the particle physics community will successfully recruit, train, and retain a technologically advanced workforce with the diverse talents required to meet our scientific needs.
 NSF and DOE have provided significant leadership, accelerated in recent years, that includes funding opportunities that expand the number of institutions and individuals engaging in particle physics.
-The agencies have also strengthened the requirements surrounding mentoring plans for grant-funded personnel, increased the focus on dissemination of results, and paid closer attention to improving workplace climate in the national laboratories and experimental collaborations.
-Efforts on these topics are rapidly evolving, and a systematic review of the existing framework, with an eye toward additional opportunities, would advance the development of needed expertise in particle physics.
+The agencies have also strengthened the requirements surrounding mentoring plans for grant-funded personnel, increased the focus on dissemination of results, and